News

 (Full final standings here.)

 Bortnyk won the $1,000 first-place prize while Andreikin earned the $750 for second.
-Half of the six players on nine points had the tiebreaks to enter the top five, with FM Reza Mahdavi claiming $350 in third, Andreikin $200 in fourth, and IM Renato Terry $100 in fifth.
+Half of the six players on nine points had the tiebreaks to enter the top five, with FM Reza Mahdavi claiming $350 in third, Dubov $200 in fourth, and IM Renato Terry $100 in fifth.
 Zhu also won $100 for her top-20 performance.

 Titled Cup Standings